By Jon Xavier

 Google Chrome.
 It’s the most used browser in the world, which also makes it one of the most ubiquitous and important pieces of software in the corporate device world.
 Chances are good it’s the first thing your employees download upon getting a new laptop or mobile device.
 It’s on your fleet, whether you put it there or not.

 If it is something you want to put on every device, Fleetsmith makes that really easy.
-As a part of our zero-touch deployment experience, we can not only install Chrome, but also configure it and enforce that configuration so that employees don’t inadvertently mess with something vital.
+As a part of our zero-touch deployment experience, we can not only install Chrome, but also add configuration profiles to Chrome and enforce them so that employees don’t inadvertently mess with something vital.

 This month, we did a significant update to our Chrome functionality, adding a slew of new configuration options and augmenting the existing ones.
 This update gives security-minded admins a lot of power to establish enterprise-level browser security, but it’s packaged in such a way that you don’t need enterprise-level resources or knowhow.
-Our goal was to take Google’s full list of security recommendations for large organizations using Chrome and deliver them through a simple UI, so even very small teams could have that same level of security for their whole company with less than an hour’s work.
+Our goal was to take Google’s Chrome security best practices and deliver them through a simple UI, so even very small teams could have enterprise-level of security for their whole company with less than an hour’s work.

-Given the changes, we thought it might be a good time to take an in-depth look at Chrome.
-In this blog, we’re going to highlight the things you can do with it and also provide a little advice about how to get the most out of each feature.
+Given the changes, we thought it might be a good time to take an in-depth look at Chrome and Chrome security.
+In this blog, we’re going to highlight the profiles you can apply in Fleetsmith and also provide a little advice about how to get the most out of each feature.

 Let’s walk through each one of these options and talk about what you can do with it.